List of Dallas Landmarks

-Dallas Landmark is a designation by the City of Dallas and the Dallas Landmark Commission for historic buildings and districts in Dallas, Texas, United States.
+Dallas Landmark is a designation by the government of Dallas and the Dallas Landmark Commission for historic buildings and districts in Dallas, Texas.
 Listed sites are selected after meeting a combination of criteria, including historical, economic, architectural, artistic, cultural, and social values.
 Once a structure or district is designated a landmark, it is protected by an ordinance with specific preservation criteria, which require that any alterations beyond routine maintenance, up to and including demolition, must have their permits reviewed by the Landmark Commission.

 Criteria

 Buildings eligible for Dallas Landmark structure designation are those that possess any of these merits: